 When do I need to register for trials?

-You must register by 5pm on Wednesday 24 March.
+You must register by midnight on Wednesday 8th of March.
 Check the ‘Trialling for the NSW Team’ page for the registration link and more information about trials.

 Can I register through my school?

 We prefer for you to register using the link provided on our website.
 You do not need to register via school.
 However, it is possible for schools to register multiple students.

 What should I wear to trials?

 You can wear whatever you like.
 You do not have to wear your school uniform.